CentaurusInfra/mizar/docs/design/dft.md

   replicas, until it returns to the tail.
 The DFT persists both the forward and the reverse flow entries.

-- 8.,9.The tail FTN returns the packet back to the FWD, which strips-out the NSH header, apply the changes in the flow-entry (modify vni, out.daddr, in.daddr) and sends the packet to10.0.0.3's host.
+- 8.,9.The tail FTN returns the packet back to the FWD, which strips out the NSH header, apply the changes in the flow-entry (modify vni, out.daddr, in.daddr) and sends the packet to10.0.0.3's host.